George Forbes (New Zealand politician): Second Forbes government

-Opposition, National Party, and retirement
+National Party formation

+On 4 December 1935 just days after the general election, Forbes was elected leader of the Parliamentary National Party (then the name of the parliamentary party for the National Political Federation) despite a majority of the parliamentary caucus being legacy Reform Party members.
+He became Leader of the Opposition on 6 December 1935 and, later, he was the founding parliamentary leader of the new National Party (created out of United and Reform) from 14 May 1936 until 31 October 1936, when Adam Hamilton was elected the parliamentary leader in succession.

 In private correspondence to his friend and former cabinet colleague William Downie Stewart Jr, sent a few days after parliament resumed in March 1936, Forbes wrote that, he had enjoyed the time since the election and also told Stewart that he agreed with his description of Prime Ministerial office as "slavery that is miscalled power".
-Despite these personal feelings and the relief he told Stewart he felt after the pressures of office, Forbes remained the only parliamentary party leader between 1925 and 1936 to have consistently called for the formation of the National Party and a formal party fusion between United and Reform was foremost in mind following the 1935 election.
-Forbes had led the Liberal Party delegation in fusion discussions with Reform in 1925, he had pushed hard for a coalition government with Reform in 1931 and for the fusion of 1935, in the form of the National Political Federation.
+Despite these personal feelings and the relief he told Stewart he felt after the pressures of office, Forbes remained the only parliamentary party leader between 1925 and 1936 to have consistently called for the formation of the National Party and a formal fusion between United and Reform was foremost in mind following the 1935 election.

+Forbes had a long track record of attempting to merge Liberal / United and Reform.
+He had led the Liberal Party delegation in fusion discussions with Reform in 1925, he had pushed hard for a coalition government with Reform in 1931 and for the fusion of 1935 in the form of the National Political Federation.
 In February and April 1936, Forbes and others on the Dominion Executive of the National Political Federation agreed to call a conference of members and supporters to form The New Zealand National Party.
 Of these Dominion Executive members who agreed to form a new party, only Coates stood in opposition once more, dissenting, and telling other members he would prefer "to wait and see".

 On 13 May 1936, Forbes officially welcomed almost 250 delegates to a conference in Wellington and, over two days, a new political organisation outside of parliament was formed and named The New Zealand National Party.
 At the same time the former Reform, United and National Political Federation organisations were ended, with all members of the Parliamentary National Party joining The New Zealand National Party.
+Forbes was an initial member of the Dominion Council Executive of The New Zealand National Party.